 The South Devon Railway is an award winning seven mile former Great Western Railway branch line, built in 1872, which runs along the stunning valley of the River Dart between Buckfastleigh and Totnes offering you the opportunity to travel this stretch of the countryside by steam train.
 It stops not just at Buckfastleigh and Totness but also at Staverton and you can get on and off at any of these stations, however we were given the handy hint that there is ample free parking at Buckfastleigh and not at the other two stations, making it the perfect starting point for our journey.

 When we arrived at Buckfastleigh as well as the ample free parking we also noticed that there were a few things to look at including a second hand book shop, some old trains, a coffee shop and on the platform itself is a lovely little museum that is included in your ticket price.
-The museum allows you to explore some old trains and pieces of machinery and has some hands on bits for the kids to enjoy whilst you wait for the train.
-I would recommend you arrive a little early to allow time for this or remember to visit when you return.
+The museum allows you to explore some old trains and pieces of machinery and has some hands on activities for the kids to enjoy whilst you wait for the train.
+These extras are so good that I would actually recommend you arrive a little early to allow time to explore them, or remember to visit when you return.

-The train station itself is only small and oldie worldie and all the staff we met were are an absolute delight, so helpful and informative and clearly loving what they do, which is great especially as the majority of the staff you see will be volunteers.
+The Buckfastleigh train station itself is only small and oldie worldie and all the staff we met were are an absolute delight.
+So helpful and informative and clearly loving what they do, which is great especially as the majority of the staff you see will be volunteers.

-The train, like I said, is an old steam engine, and the carriages are old fashioned too.
-They are comfy and quaint and some carriages have little curtains that reminded of trains from old films and are not like the trains we have to today so is a great experience for children to see the comparisons.
+The train is an old steam engine, and the carriages are old fashioned too.
+They are comfy and quaint and some carriages have little curtains that reminded us of trains from old films and are not like the trains we have to today so is a great experience for children to see the comparisons.

-We traveled from Buckfastleigh to Totnes which took 30 minutes and traveled through the most picturesque countryside views, with lots of greenery, fields, a goblin and elves (yes a goblin and elves) to one side and the river Dart, free roaming cows and more beautiful greenery to the other.
+We travelled from Buckfastleigh to Totnes which took 30 minutes.
+The route goes past the most picturesque countryside views.
+There is lots of greenery, fields, a goblin and some of elves (yes a goblin and elves) to one side and the River Dart, cows and more beautiful greenery to the other.
 It is definitely worth swapping sides for the return journey so you get to take in both views.

-There is also a castle in Totnes that we were hoping to visit but unfortunately it was closed but if you are planning on staying in Totnes I would suggest you check the castle opening times as this would make for a lovely addition to your day out.
+There is also a castle in Totnes that we were hoping to visit but unfortunately it was closed.
+However, if you are planning on staying in Totnes for the day I would suggest you check the castle opening times as this would make for a lovely addition to your day out.

-Overall we had a wonderful day out with all 4 generations of my family enjoying it in equal measures.
+Overall all four generations of our family had a wonderful day out with the South Devon Railway.
 It is without a doubt a real family pleaser of a trip, oh and you can even buy a ticket for the dog too!

 Depending on the time of year you visit will depend on the regularity of the trains so be sure to check on line before you book but for us we found that we had ample time between trains to enjoy exploring a new place and I would highly recommend this as a holiday activity if you are in the area.